Farnas2019/codemati_core/README.md

 Note: This repository includes the [postman collection for the API](postman_collection.json)

+# Description

+This API Does The following

+- Get list of Films.
+  - Each film contains the id, title, release date and comment count.
+And the data was gotten from https://swapi.dev/api/films
+  - All the Films were sorted in ascending order by release date.
+  - Comment can be Added to a film
+  - Comment length was limited to 500 characters
+  - You can Get a list of comments for a film.
+  - Comments were in ascending order of when they were created.

 ## What you will need

 - A running instance of MongoDB